amyjko/bookish/examples/tutorial/chapters/introduction.md

 \`
 `

-Peruse will try to highlight based on that language's syntax.
+Bookish will try to highlight based on that language's syntax.

 `python
 two = 1 + 1